 As a public institution of higher education, the LSU AgCenter’s partnership with GB Sciences Louisiana represents a first in the therapeutic cannabis industry.

 No taxpayer dollars will be spent on the project.

-The LSU AgCenter and GB Sciences Louisiana anticipate production facility construction and renovations to be completed in the third quarter of 2018, and anticipate product availability by early fall.
-All products must be available through pharmacies licensed by the Louisiana Board of Pharmacy.
+The LSU AgCenter and GB Sciences Louisiana anticipate product availability in 2019.
+All products will be made available at the pharmacies licensed by the Louisiana Board of Pharmacy.